Amory Houghton: Public service

 Houghton began his career in government as a dollar-a-year man in 1941 when he was appointed assistant deputy director of the materials division in the Office of Production Management.
 An account cited that it was businessman Philip D. Reed who recruited him to the OPM.
 In this position, Houghton served as the liaison between the government and American manufacturers.
 It was reported that he was responsible for surmounting almost half the burden of the then production crisis.

 In January 1942, President Franklin D. Roosevelt replaced the Office and Supply Priorities and Allocations Board with the War Production Board and Houghton was appointed deputy chief of the bureau of industry branches.
 By August of the same year, he resigned and did not serve any government position after a Hartford-Empire, subsidiary of Corning, faced an antitrust suit.
 He was also accused of monopolistic behavior and this particular case reached the Supreme Court.

 From 1943 to 1944, he was appointed as the chief mission officer for the Lend-Lease Administration, a program by which the United States supplied the Allied nations with food, oil, warships, warplanes, and with other weaponry during World War II.
 He was forced to resign in 1943 due to antitrust problems with a Corning subsidiary.

 On March 14, 1957, he was appointed the United States ambassador to France by President Dwight D. Eisenhower.
-He presented his credentials on April 17, 1957, and served until he left his post on January 19, 1961, shortly before President Kennedy took office.
+He presented his credentials on April 17, 1957, and served until he left his post on January 19, 1961, shortly before President John F. Kennedy took office.